selbekk/housing-association/README.md

     npm install

 ### Step 2: run the backend

 There isn't a frontend build quite yet, so let's just get everything up and
 running:

     iojs app.js

+And that's it - you should be up and running!